oseughu/svelte-starter-kit/README.md

 ## ⚡ Quick Start

-First, ensure you have the [Laravel Installer](https://laravel.com/docs/installation#installing-laravel) and [Composer](https://getcomposer.org/) set up on your machine.
+First, ensure you have [PHP, Composer and the Laravel Installer](https://php.new) set up on your machine.

 Ready to blast off?
 Spin up a new project in seconds: